 The vice president of product is a senior position that’s directly below the Chief Product Officer in terms of seniority.

-Due to their position within a ’s product development space, they’re responsible for most of the decisions when it comes to the features, capabilities, and scope of the product.
+Due to their position within a company’s product development space, they’re responsible for most of the decisions when it comes to the features, capabilities, and scope of the product.
 Additionally, they may hold executive power in terms of dictating the product timeline.

 Their direct responsibilities include managing the product across various points in the product roadmap, assigning and managing development and marketing budgets, as well as presiding over all product-related communication.